Peru Iquitos Jungle canopy walk Iquitos Lodge

 Where is the Jungle in Peru?

-Two-thirds of the Peruvian Amazonia, or Peruvian Jungle is the area of the Amazon rainforest within the country of Peru, that lies from the east of the Andes and borders Ecuador, Colombia, Brazil and Bolivia.
-There are three Rainforests in Peru
+Two-thirds of the Peruvian Amazonia, or Peruvian Jungle, is the Amazon rainforest within the country of Peru.
+It lies east of the Andes and borders Ecuador, Colombia, Brazil, and Bolivia.
+Peru has three Rainforests.

-Why is Peru a good place to visit, or Why visit the Amazon Jungle?
+• Why is Peru a good place to visit, or why visit the Amazon Jungle?
+Exploring Peru’s Rainforest with its trillions of indigenous animals—insects and plant species—is truly enriching.

-Does the Amazon Rainforest go through Peru?
-Yes Peru has the second-largest portion of the Amazon rainforest with Brazil the largest portion of about 58.4%.
+• Does the Amazon Rainforest pass through Peru?
+Yes, Peru has the second-largest portion of the Amazon rainforest, with Brazil having the most significant portion, about 58.4%.

 Tambopata Jungle Peru